bigginlab/OxCompBio/README.md

 #### Getting started:

+##### On a Linux machine:

+1) Install anaconda python (https://www.anaconda.com/download/) for python 3.6+
+2) Execute the setup-conda.sh script which will automatically set up a python environment named `WTcourse`
+3) Before starting the jupyter notebook activate the conda environment via: `source activate WTcourse` If you wish to close this environment do: `source deactivate`

+##### Oxford Biochemistry VM machines:

-Executing the setup.sh bash script will automatically set up a local anaconda python 3.6 environment named `WTcourse` adding relevant exports to your .bashrc file.
+Executing the setup-oxfordWT.sh bash script will automatically set up a local anaconda python 3.6 environment named `WTcourse` adding relevant exports to your .bashrc file.